SNF-Root/Smart-Lab/README.md

     - One connection to the wireless access point, other to outbound internet (wired connection).
   - Any Linux distribution should work (tested on [Ubuntu](https://ubuntu.com/download)).

-> [!NOTE]
-> We use Linux as our preferred OS for this project to ensure customizability and robustness.

 ### Prerequisite Software :floppy_disk:

 - `Git`